folke/todo-comments.nvim/README.md

     PERF = { icon = " ", alt = { "OPTIM", "PERFORMANCE", "OPTIMIZE" } },
     NOTE = { icon = " ", color = "hint", alt = { "INFO" } },
   },
-  -- highlighting of the line containing the todo comment -- * before: highlights before the keyword (typically comment characters) -- * keyword: highlights of the keyword
+  merge_keywords = true, -- when true, custom keywords will be merged with the defaults -- highlighting of the line containing the todo comment -- * before: highlights before the keyword (typically comment characters) -- * keyword: highlights of the keyword